Location: Mumbai

 Description

-The poor and marginalised groups and communities face several struggles while interfacing with diverse actors for scarce and competitive resources.
-Further, with the advent of globalisation and more powerful market forces acting on them, they are at risk of being pushed further to the margins.
-Mainstream development approaches aimed at enhancing livelihoods or eradicating poverty often fails to recognise the daily struggles of poor people or the structural determinants of their deprivation.
-There is, thus, a tremendous need to work through social and political structures in developing alternative livelihood approaches.
+The poor face several struggles while interfacing with diverse actors for scarce and competitive resources or running their own enterprises for their daily survival.
+However, with the advent of globalisation and more powerful market forces acting on them, they are at risk of being pushed further to the margins.
+Mainstream development approaches aimed at enhancing livelihoods or eradicating poverty also fail to recognise the daily struggles of poor people or the structural determinants of their deprivation.
+Though there has been considerable investment to enhance livelihoods and eradicate poverty, these efforts have only shown marginal improvements.

 Semesterwise Courses: